biggiecheesetherat/toonubis/README.md

 In most cases, you should not need this and can probably get by using Cloudflare to protect a given origin.
 However, for circumstances where you can't or won't use Cloudflare, Anubis is there for you.

+If you want to try out the original Anubis, head over to [anubis.techaro.lol](https://anubis.techaro.lol).

-If you want to try this out, connect to [anubis.techaro.lol](https://anubis.techaro.lol).
+If you want to try this fork, a hosted version isn't available and you will have to host it yourself.

 ## Support

-If you run into any issues running Anubis, please [open an issue](https://github.com/TecharoHQ/anubis/issues/new?template=Blank+issue).
+If you run into any issues with features added by Toonubis, contact Themeatly2 on Discord.
+For any other issues, please [open an issue](https://github.com/TecharoHQ/anubis/issues/new?template=Blank+issue) on the Anubis repo.
 Please include all the information I would need to diagnose your issue.

-For live chat, please join the [Patreon](https://patreon.com/cadey) and ask in the Patron discord in the channel `#anubis`.
+For Anubis' live chat, please join the [Patreon](https://patreon.com/cadey) and ask in the Patron discord in the channel `#anubis`.
+For Toonubis' live chat, join Themeatly2's discord server and get the Toonubis role to see the channels.

+# The rest is Anubis statistics and is not Toonubis'

 ## Star History